goh-chunlin/my-learning-notes/README.md

  - Kindly contribute corrections on typo, spelling, and grammar.
  - Please let me know if you'd like me to remove links to your website which is referenced in this repository.
- - Feel free to make any contributions you feel will make it better.
+ - This is a collaborative process, so dig in and try to help out!
+Feel free to make any contributions you feel will make it better by sending in a pull request.
+Please!

 Thanks in advance!